davidpomerenke/ba/README.md

 Many thanks to my supervisor and first reviewer [Stefan Fischer](https://philosofischer.com), my second reviewer [Jacob Rosenthal](https://www.philosophie.uni-konstanz.de/en/professorship-of-practical-philosophy/jacob-rosenthal/), and to Ilija Funk for very helpful comments!

 ## License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+## Contributing
+- For comments, please create an issue for discussing them; I will then keep the issue open and link it in this README file.
+- If you have referred to this thesis in your own work, I am happy link to your work in this README file, as a kind of forward-reference.
+- If you find some errors, please create an issue or a pull request.
+- Thank you very much in advance for your contributions and suggestions! :)

 ## Preview